Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/5_Actors_and_Transactions.md

 </table>

-<sup>1</sup> The Notification Recipient and RecipientSMS may or may not fetch the notification listed Resource depending on business requirements
+<sup>1</sup> The Notification Recipient and RecipientSMS may or may not fetch the notification's listed Resource depending on business requirements.

 #### RegisterSubscription
 The Notification Recipient or RecipientSMS creates the Subscription resource.
 The Subscription is Bundled with the Resource that defines the Notification Recipient (Practitioner, Organization, Patient or RelatedPerson)